Positive Aging Admits Fast Asynchronous Plurality Consensus: Introduction

-In addition to the results described above, further variants of pull voting have been studied.
-See, e.g., the work by \textcite{AD15} on five-sample voting or the more general analysis of multi-sample voting by \textcite{CG14} on the complete graph.
+While pull voting requires convergence time $\Omega(n)$, multiple variants have been introduced to significently improve the performance.
+In \cite{DBLP:conf/icalp/CooperER14} the two-choices voting process is introduced, which has convergence time $O(\log n)$ in case the initial bias is large enough.
+In this process, each node contacts two random enighbors, and if the two opinions coincide, then the opinion is adopted.
+In addition, further variants of pull voting have been studied.
+See, e.g., the work by \cite{DBLP:journals/dam/AbdullahD15} on five-sample voting, or the more general analysis of multi-sample voting \cite{DBLP:journals/questa/CruiseG14} on the complete graph.

-Making the step from pull voting to plurality consensus, Becchetti et al.\ \cite{BCNPST14} described a simple dynamics on the clique for $k$ opinions.
-In their protocol, each node samples three opinions and adopts the majority, breaking ties uniformly at random.
-They need $\BigO{\log k}$ memory bits and prove a tight running time of $\BigTheta{k\cdot\log n}$ for this protocol, given a sufficiently large absolute bias.
-More recently, a detailed study and comparison of the two-choices process and the $3$-majority processes has been performed by Berenbrink et al.\ \cite{BCEKMN17}.
-They proved a separation in the running time of these two processes when the number of initial opinions is high.
-In another recent paper, Becchetti et al.\ \cite{BCNPS15} adopt the 3-state population protocol from \cite{AAE08} and generalize the protocol to $k$ opinions.
-They provide a bound on the running time in terms of the so-called \emph{monochromatic distance}, a measure that depends on initial opinion distribution.
+Making the step from pull voting with two opinions to plurality consensus, the authors of \cite{DBLP:journals/dc/BecchettiCNPST17} analyzed the $3$-majority dynamics for $k$ opinions.
+In this protocol, each node samples three neighbors and adopts the majority opinion among the sample, breaking ties uniformly at random.
+The authors prove a tight running time of $\Theta(k\cdot\log n)$ for this protocol, given a sufficiently large bias.
+In \cite{DBLP:conf/soda/BecchettiCNPS15}, the three-state population protocol from \cite{DBLP:journals/dc/AngluinAE08} is adopted and generalized to $k$ opinions.
+The resulting bound on the running time depends on the $2$-norm of the initial opinion configuration.
+More recently, a detailed study and comparison of the $3$-majority dynamics and the related two-choices process has been performed by \cite{DBLP:conf/podc/BerenbrinkCEKMN17}.
+Subsequently, a tight analysis of these processes was presented in \cite{DBLP:conf/podc/GhaffariL18}.
+Together, \cite{DBLP:conf/podc/GhaffariL18} and \cite{DBLP:conf/podc/BerenbrinkCEKMN17} cover a large range of parameters $k$.